vuestorefront/vue-storefront/packages/checkout-com/README.md

 // If it is customer & require cvv const payment = await makePayment({ cartId: cart.value.id, email: user.value && user.value.email, cvv: 100 });
 ```

+You might wonder how you could learn whether you have to provide CVV for saved card or not.
+For that, I shared `isCvvRequired` computed boolean in `useCko`.
+It's value bases on `loadAvailableMethods` response.
+So you have to call this method before.
+If you didn't provide `cvv` to `makePayment` and it requires it - then it will throw an error.